African Americans in Davenport, Iowa: Other developments in the latter 20th century

-In the mid-1990s, Davenport's African-American community became one of a small number across the Midwest (including Waterloo, Iowa, and Detroit) to start holding cotillion balls for teen-age males.
+In the mid-1990s, Davenport's African-American community became one of a small number across the Midwest (including Waterloo, Iowa, and Detroit) to start holding cotillion balls for teenage males.
 The idea behind the male cotillions in the various communities was to celebrate the achievements of outstanding blacks graduating from high school and bolster self-esteem.

 Culture

 African-American-influenced music in Davenport

-In the early 20th century, steamboats paddling up the Mississippi brought jazz musicians and others to river ports as far north as Davenport, or sometimes St. Paul, Minnesota.
-Louis Armstrong played on the Streckfus riverboats, which sometimes moored in such river cities, before turning around to return downriver to New Orleans.
+In the early 20th century, steamboats paddling up the Mississippi brought jazz musicians and others to river ports as far north as Davenport, and sometimes St. Paul, Minnesota.
+Louis Armstrong played on the Streckfus riverboats, which sometimes moored in such river cities, before returning downriver to New Orleans.

 In addition, the city supported local venues.
-The Coliseum dance hall (1012 W. 4th Street) (nicknamed "the Col"), opened in 1914, and has been a venue for jazz and blues artists, as well as other music.
+The Coliseum dance hall (1012 W. 4th Street) (nicknamed "the Col"), opened in 1914 and has been a venue for jazz and blues artists as well as other music.
 Artists who have played there include Duke Ellington, Jimi Hendrix and Louis Armstrong.
-Music historically originating among African Americans, such as jazz and blues, also developed a following among the public at large in Davenport as they did elsewhere.
+Music historically originating among African-Americans such as jazz and blues also developed a following among the public at large in Davenport as they did elsewhere.

 Bix Biederbecke, a German-American resident of Davenport, became a famous jazz musician in the early 20th century.
-He learned more about jazz music in his home town, although he also had other important sources for his initial interest.
+He learned more about jazz music in his hometown, although he also had other important sources for his initial interest.
 According to Scott Allen Nollen, a biographer of Armstrong, Biederbecke "really began" his career in jazz at age 17 after hearing Armstrong on one of the riverboats.